Qinghai: Culture

-Qinghai has been influenced by the interactions "between Mongol and Tibetan culture, north to south, and Han Chinese and Inner Asia Muslim culture, east to west".
+Qinghai has been influenced by interactions "between Mongol and Tibetan culture, north to south, and Han Chinese and Inner Asia Muslim culture, east to west".
 The languages of Qinghai have for centuries formed a Sprachbund, with Zhongyuan Mandarin, Amdo Tibetan, Salar, Yugur, and Monguor borrowing from and influencing one another.
 In mainstream Chinese culture, Qinghai is most associated with the Tale of King Mu, Son of Heaven.
 According to this legend, King Mu of Zhou (r.
 976–922 BCE) pursued hostile Quanrong nomads to eastern Qinghai, where the goddess Xi Wangmu threw the king a banquet in the Kunlun Mountains.

 The main religions in Qinghai are Tibetan Buddhism, Islam and Chinese Folk Religions.
 The Dongguan Mosque has been continuously operating since 1380.
 Measures of education in Qinghai are low, particularly among the ethnic minorities.
 The yak, which is native to Qinghai, is widely used in the province for transportation and its meat.
 The Mongols of Qinghai celebrate the Naadam festival on the Qaidam Basin every year.

 Economy

-Qinghai's economy is amongst the smallest in all of China.
-Its nominal GDP for 2011 was just 163.4 billion RMB (US$25.9 billion) and contributes to about 0.35% of the entire country's economy.
-Per capita GDP was 19,407 RMB (US$2,841), the second lowest in China.
+Qinghai's economy is amongst the smallest in China.
+Its nominal GDP in 2022 was just RMB 361 billion (US$50 billion) and contributes to about 0.30% of the entire country's economy.
+Per capita GDP was RMB 60,724 (US$9,028) (nominal), the 24th in China.

 Its heavy industry includes iron and steel production, located near its capital city of Xining.
 Oil and natural gas from the Qaidam Basin have also been an important contributor to the economy.
 Salt works operate at many of the province's numerous salt lakes.

 Outside of the provincial capital, Xining, most of Qinghai remains underdeveloped.
 Qinghai ranks second lowest in China in terms of highway length, and will require a significant expansion of its infrastructure to capitalize on the economic potential of its rich natural resources.